-- 1. Make sure that the PTO switch is disengaged, the ground speed control levers are locked in their START/PARK positions, and the operator is in the seat. - 2.
+- Engage the parking brake.
+Make sure that the PTO switch is disengaged, the ground speed control levers are locked in the NEUTRAL position and the operator is in the seat. - 2.
 Start the engine.
 See Starting the Engine. - 3.
-See the mower cutting height.
+Set the mower cutting height.
 See Cutting Height Adjustment. - 4.
-Set the throttle to the 1/2 throttle position
+Set the throttle to the 1/2 throttle position.